Flotetuzumab in Primary Induction Failure (PIF) or Early Relapse (ER) Acute Myeloid Leukemia (AML)

 - Confirmed diagnosis of primary or secondary AML [any subtype except acute promyelocytic leukemia (APL)] according to World Health Organization (WHO) classification

 - Patients with AML must meet one of the following criteria, a or b:

-Limit of 3 prior lines of therapy: up to 2 induction (induction, re-induction) or 1 induction plus/minus 1 consolidation attempt, followed by a maximum of 1 salvage/re-induction attempt.
+- Limit of 3 prior lines of therapy (excluding focal radiation therapy for palliative purposes): up to 2 induction (induction, re-induction) or 1 induction plus/minus 1 consolidation attempt, followed by a maximum of 1 salvage/re-induction attempt.

 - Eastern Cooperative Oncology Group (ECOG) performance status ≤2